One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 An Alaska land tour is the better fit if your dream trip includes Denali National Park, inland wildlife, rail travel, lodges, road trips, and more time away from the coast.

 The interior of Alaska feels different from the Inside Passage.
 It is bigger, wider, and more open.
-This is where travelers often feel the full scale of Alaska.
+For many travelers, this is where the scale of Alaska really sinks in.

 Why an Alaska Land Tour Works Well